msobanjo/courseware/topics/terraform/modules/variables/README.md

 `terraform init`

-Next let's execute to see what changes will be made, as there's no `variablesValues.tfvars` file those values do need to come from somewhere.
+Next let's execute the following command to see what changes will be made, observe that the variable values are passed directly:
-Once you're going to execute the following command, you will be prompted to provide values for the variables.
-A name of the variable will be displayed, similarly if there is a `description` it will be printed to you as well in order to give some context.

 `terraform plan -var='ami=ami-f976839e' -var='type=t2.micro'`

-Lastly let's create the resource by executing, you will be prompted to provide variable values as well once you execute the following command:
+Lastly let's create the resource by executing:

 `terraform apply -var='ami=ami-f976839e' -var='type=t2.micro'`